Cuprate/monero-book/src/consensus_rules.md

 Transaction Blob:
 the raw bytes of a serialized transaction.

+Block Blob:
+the raw bytes of a serialized block.

 Chain Height:
 the amount of blocks in the chain, this is different to the height of the top block as blocks start counting at 0.